-· During state fiscal year 2016, DHR worked with developers to bring 179 rehabilitation projects to successful completion for a total of \$358 million in private investment.
+• During state fiscal year 2018, DHR worked with developers to bring 140 rehabilitation projects to successful completion for a total of \$397 million in private investment.

-- DHR archives served 4,861 researchers either on site or through its research services. - Sponsored or cosponsored training and educational activities reached 18,409 adults and students through workshops, field schools, lectures, and other educational activities ranging from Archaeological Resource Kits used in school classrooms to major conferences and training in cemetery preservation and state and federal review processes. - Exhibits using Department archaeological artifacts around the state reached an audience totaling approximately 635,483 people of all ages. - In fiscal year 2016, eight properties were protected by historic preservation easements, bringing the total number of properties protected to 600; staff visited more than 30% of the total easement properties to ensure compliance with existing easements. - The review of state and Federal projects is a major part of DHR's mandated role as the State Historic Preservation Office.
-During state fiscal year 2016, DHR responded to 4,456 review requests, which represents an approximately 7% increase over the two previous fiscal years, yet maintained a response rate of 95% within the mandated 30 days.
-DHR recently filed the 2017 Biennial Report on the State Stewardship of Historic Properties which identifies preservation priorities for state-owned resources and highlights preservation successes reached through public-private partnerships.
+DHR archives served 4,065 researchers either on site or through its research services.

+• Sponsored or cosponsored training and educational activities reached 37,800 adults and students through workshops, field schools, lectures, and other educational activities ranging from Archaeological Resource Kits used in school classrooms to exhibits at major conferences and events and training in cemetery preservation and state and federal review processes.

+• Exhibits using Department archaeological artifacts around the state reached an audience totaling approximately 662,789 people of all ages.

+In fiscal year 2018, staff visited more than 35% of the total easement properties to ensure compliance with existing easements.

+• DHR recently filed the 2019 Biennial Report on the State Stewardship of Historic Properties which identifies preservation priorities for state-owned resources and highlights preservation successes reached through public-private partnerships.
 The Biennial Report also features a section of sea-level rise and the imminent threat to state-owned historic properties.
 DHR continues to collaborate with state agencies to develop preservation measures for historic properties under state control.